|Class: Bracy 02

 will provide access to a digital text, online content and online

 problems.
-A physical copy of the text is not required, but
+A physical copy of the text is not required, but may be

-may be useful.
-MasteringPhysics and the accompanying online
+useful.
+MasteringPhysics and the accompanying online text

-it in the spring or following fall semester.
+the spring or following fall semester.

 Lecture Notes: The